qmk/qmk_firmware/docs/keycodes.md

 <sup>4.
 Holding Shift+Option allows for finer control of volume level.</sup><br/>
 <sup>5.
 Skips the entire track in iTunes when tapped, seeks within the current track when held.</sup><br/>
 <sup>6.
 WMP does not recognize the Rewind key, but both alter playback speed in VLC.</sup>
 <sup>7.
 The Globe key requires `GLOBE_KEY_ENABLE = yes` to be set in `rules.mk`.
 When pressed it will reveal the emoji picker, and it can be combined with other keys.
-Note however that Globe+F-keys or Globe+arrow do not work.
+Note however that Globe+F-keys or Globe+arrow do not work.</sup>

 ## Quantum Keycodes {#quantum-keycodes}